 Do you carry items from local and/or master artisans?

 - Yes.
-A short list of items from master craftsmen/women include oil and water color paintings, wildlife pencil portraits, handmade knives, jewelry, pottery for the table and the oven, glass figurines and hand-woven baskets.
+A short list of items from master craftsmen/women include oil and water color paintings, handmade knives, jewelry, pottery for the table and the oven and wooden crafts.

 Can I go into the basement to see where the waterwheel connects to the main drive belt?